ternaus/ternaus.github.io/_posts/2020-08-21-Trained-model-what-is-next.markdown

 {% include toc title="Table of Contents" %}

-To build machine learning muscles, I participated in machine learning (ML) competitions at Kaggle and other platforms.
-Every challenge ended with new knowledge, code, weights for trained models.
+To build machine learning muscles, I participated in machine learning (ML) competitions at [Kaggle and other platforms](http://ternaus.blog/interview/2018/08/30/ama.html).
+I was [19th in the global rating](https://www.kaggle.com/rankings?group=competitions), got [Kaggle Grandmaster](https://www.kaggle.com/iglovikov) title.

+Every ML challenge ended with new knowledge, code, and model weights.

-I loved my learnings but ignored the value that my ML pipelines could bring.
+I loved new learnings but ignored the value that old ML pipelines could bring.
 Code stayed in private GitHub repositories.

-I trained models for months, they lead me to the top of the leaderboard.
+Weights were scattered all over the hard drive.
 After the end of the challenge, all of them were deleted.

-The situation is not unique to competitions.
-People in academia train models, write a paper.
-After the article got accepted, they delete all model artifacts to free some space at the disk.
+The situation is not unique to Kaggle.
+Same story in academia.
+Student trains a model, writes a papers.
+After it gets accepted to the conference, training pipelines are abandoned, artifacts deleted and student moves on.

-In this blog post, I will talk about a few small steps that you can do on top of your modeling work that will:
+In this article, I will talk about, small steps that you can do after the end of every machine learning challenge.

+These steps will:

-* Boost your technical knowledge
+* Boost technical knowledge.
-* Build your personal brand
+* Build personal brand.
-* Improve your career opportunities
+* Improve career opportunities.
 * Make the world a better place  :)

 As an example I will use the repository [https://github.com/ternaus/retinaface](https://github.com/ternaus/retinaface)

+It was not a part of any Kaggle challenge, but was created to illustrate the story.

-## +5 min: Release your code to Github Public repo
+## +5 min: Release code to the Public GitHub repository

-Most likely, your code is already at Github, but it is not available to the public.
-Think about it carefully.
-What will you lose if you release it?
+Most likely, code is already at GitHub, but in private repo.

+What will you lose if you will make it public?

-There are situations when it is not possible, but in the case of your pet project, your Kaggle solution, or your paper, it may not be the case.
+There are situations when private should stay private, but in the case of your pet project, your Kaggle solution, or your paper, it may not be the case.

-The most common obstacle is that people think that their public code should be perfect, that they will be judged.
+The most common obstacle that I have seen: people think all public code should be perfect, and that they will be judged if it is not the case.

 In reality, no one cares.
 Just do it.
-Release it as is, without any polishing.
+Release as is, without any polishing.

 Making code public is an important psychological step.
 Releasing non-perfect code is a confident, bold move.